Abhishekraj166/Self-driving-car-Nanodegree/P3-Traffic Sign Classification/README.md

 | RELU                  |                                               |
 | Fully Connected(logits)| Input = 120 Output = 43                      |             |

-The code for training the model is located in the 59th cell of the ipython notebook.

 To train, validate, and test the model, I used